Why do I receive errors when I use yum on my EC2 instance that runs Amazon Linux 1, Amazon Linux 2, or Amazon Linux 2023?

 curl -I amazonlinux.us-east-1.amazonaws.com

-The curl command is pre-installed on all Amazon Machine Images (AMIs), but the Amazon Linux repositories aren't accessible without credentials.
-The curl command can't take the credentials of a yum repository.
-So, you receive an access denied error message similar to the following.
-The curl command is used to test whether the timeout issue is still occurring.
-The error message shows that the network is reachable and the timeout issue is no longer occurring:
+The curl command is preinstalled on all Amazon Machine Images (AMIs).
+However, you can't access the Amazon Linux repositories without credentials, and the curl command can't take the credentials of a yum repository.
+When you run the curl command, you receive an access denied error message similar to the following example:

 $ curl -I amazonlinux.us-east-1.amazonaws.com